 Authority means the chief executive officer;

-Code means the Uniform Shipping Laws Code adopted by the Marine and Ports Council of Australia and published in the Commonwealth of Australia Gazette on 11 May 1981.
+Code means the Uniform Shipping Laws Code incorporating the amendments adopted by the Australian Transport Council on 1 October 2007;

 (2) In the construction of the Code as incorporated in these regulations, words and expressions defined in Section 1 of the Code shall, unless otherwise provided by the Act or these regulations, have the meanings assigned in that Section.

+Note: The definition of Code refers to the Code as amended by Amendment Lists 5 and 6 adopted by the Australian Transport Council on 1 October 2007 and available at http:/www.nmsc.gov.au/uslcode_2.html .
+That version of the Code contains provisions that affect the operation of regulations that refer to it, and should be referred to when interpreting those regulations.

 [Regulation 3 amended in Gazette 11 Aug 1992 p.
-3977.]
+3977; 24 Oct 2008 p.
+4671.]

 4. Classification of vessels